vembry/hystrix-go-example/README.md

 # hystrix-go-example

-this is an example of [hystrix-go](https://github.com/afex/hystrix-go) usage in web dev using gin
+this is an example of [hystrix-go](https://github.com/afex/hystrix-go) usage in web dev

 ## Explanation